Klingebeil/homepage/_posts/2020-07-16-vorstellung-und-realitaet.md

 Dieser Herangehensweise folgend, sind zukunftsfähige Innovationsteams nicht (ausschließlich) Tech-Labore, sondern vielmehr strategische Begleiter:innen.
 Für einen solchen Positionswechsel muss auch akzeptiert werden, dass Innovation ein Kommunikationsproblem hat.
 Eine mögliche Herangehensweise ist das, was der Indie-Consultant [Tom Critchlow][4] als „[Narrative Strategy][5]“ und der Autor [Patrick Tanguay][6] als „[Thought Partnerships][7]“ bezeichnet:

 > What I realized is that playing an editorial role for a company and influencing multiple projects and discussions are not two separate things.
-It’s not “writing things” and “giving opinions because you know about stuff.”
+It‘s not “writing things” and “giving opinions because you know about stuff.”
 A Thought Partner is someone who, through a practice of researching, reading, learning, asking questions, and writing, helps partners in developing their ideas, knowledge, and thinking.

 Es geht dabei darum die Kommunikationslandschaft in Organisationen zu nutzen, um deren Sprache und Vorstellungen zu prägen.
 Oder wie es Michael Geoghegan [so eloquent zusammenfasst][8]:

-> Managers understand the organization’s past behavior.
+> Managers understand the organization‘s past behavior.
-> But this knowledge, and the language that accompanies it, limit their vision of the organization’s potential future state.
+> But this knowledge, and the language that accompanies it, limit their vision of the organization‘s potential future state.
 >  Using the language of the past, managers may try to provide vision for the future.
 But it is an old future—a memory of what the future could be.
 > Managers may strive for fundamental change, but their language prevents them from achieving it.